The 15 Best Dog-Friendly Hotels in Australia for 2024

 This guide to the best dog-friendly hotels in Australia is made for those fur parents out there who can't bare the thought of travelling without their pooch — and let's not to mention the pain of finding a dog-sitter.
 For you dog owners, the best holiday is one where both your two-legged and four-legged mates are there.
 There's no denying it.

 Luckily, there are heaps of accommodation options all over Australia where you don't need to choose between the two.
 Each spot catering to your pup in its own way — think special beds, treats, beaches and walks, all for your furry pal.
 Looking for a spot where your dog is welcomed as much as your human friends?
-These hotels are here for you.
+These dog-friendly hotels and B&Bs in Australia are here for you.

 CRYSTALBROOK ALBION, NEW SOUTH WALES